 Step 7: Besides that, you’ll see three auto-generated images that you can set as your video’s thumbnail.
 You can select any of those if they suit your need, or else click on ‘Custom thumbnail.’

 Step 8: Choose the file that you want to use as a thumbnail.

 Step 9: Now click on ‘Open.’
 As I’ve mentioned, it should be 2MB or lower than that, PNG, JPG, BMP file, and follow the 16:9 aspect ratio.

 Step 10: Click on ‘Save’ on the top-right corner.
-Your changes are saved, and YouTube will now use the image that you selected as your video’s thumbnail.
-You can change the thumbnail as many times you want to.
+Your changes are saved, and YouTube will now use the image you selected as your video’s thumbnail.
+You can change the thumbnail as many times as you want to.